intersystems-community/RESTForms/README.md

 Method signature is: `ClassMethod queryMYQ(class As %String) As %String`

+You can define a class-specific query.
+To define your own class query named `myq`:
+  1. Define a `queryMYQ` class method in your form class
+  2. Method signature is: `ClassMethod queryMYQ() As %String`
+  3. Method must return the part of SQL query between SELECT and FROM

+RESTForms looks for a query named  `myq` in the following paths (till first hit):
+  1. Class method `queryMYQ` in your form class
+  2. Parameter `MYQ` in `Form.REST.Objects` class
+  3. Class method `queryMYQ` in `Form.REST.Objects` class
+  4. Parameter `MYQ` in your query class
+  3. Class method `queryMYQ` in your query class

 ## URL arguments:

 | Argument | Sample Value       | Description     |